Time Blocking: Process of Arranging your Tasks

 The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s where you focus on a task for 25mins uninterrupted followed by a short 2 minute break.

-Allocate a limit to work hours set time frame and do not overextend yourself.
+Time blocking is allocating a limit to work hours set a time frame and do not overextend yourself.

 Getting Things Done (GTD)is a methodology by David Allen devised to help organise and manage time.